Credit cards

 You borrow from the bank each time you tap or swipe.
 A credit limit is set based on your income and credit score.
 You receive a monthly statement and have an interest-free period (typically 44–55 days) to pay the balance in full before interest is charged.

 Spending comes directly from your bank account — you can only use money you already have.
-Most NZ transaction accounts include a Visa or Mastercard debit card that works online and overseas.
+Most NZ transaction accounts include a Visa or Mastercard debit card that works online and overseas at no extra cost.

 Many New Zealanders keep a debit card for daily spending and a low-fee credit card for online purchases and travel.
-This way you get the fraud protection and rewards of a credit card while keeping your main account safe.
+This way you get the fraud protection and rewards of a credit card while keeping your main account safe from overspending.
 Just pay the credit card balance in full each month to avoid interest.